What Is Imperative Mood?

-If we want to give detailed instructions on how to do or use something, we can use the imperatives.
-For example in cooking recipes or an electronic device manual.
+The imperative form is often used to give detailed instructions on how to do something or how to operate something, such as a cooking recipe or electronic device manual.
 Look at the example:

 To Give Warnings

-In a very informal or friendly situation, you can use the imperatives to invite somebody to do something.
+In a very informal or friendly context, the imperative form can be used to make an invitation for someone to do something.
+For example:

 Imperatives with Do